 Flunitrazepam Abuse: Signs, Symptoms, Withdrawal Risks & Treatment

 Flunitrazepam is a benzodiazepine commonly known on the streets as “roofies” and sold under the brand name Rohypnol.
 Flunitrazepam carries a high risk for addiction, and can be deadly when combined with substances such as alcohol and heroin.
-If you or someone you love is suffering from flunitrazepam abuse, call our 24/7 helpline at 800 774 5796(Who Answers?) to speak with a drug abuse counselor who can discuss your options for local drug rehab centers.

 Understanding Flunitrazepam Abuse